gamallo/mastodon-scrape/README.md

 # mastodon-scrape

-Scrapping toots from Mastodon without any authentification
+Scraping toots from Mastodon without any authentification

 ## Requeriments: